ZarekLarry/Museum/README.md

 # Museum
-Modern girly HTML CSS and Bootstrap Landing Page utilizing flexbox and dynamic sizing for mobile and desktop use.
+Modern girly HTML and Bootstrap CSS landing page utilizing flexbox and dynamic sizing for mobile and desktop use.